vincentleeuwen/python-cooking-with-objects/README.md

 ## [06] As a waiter.
 I would like to know if a dish can still be ordered.
 So that I don't try sell unavailable dishes.

-Add a storage and check before a order can be placed.
+Add a storage and check before an order can be placed.
 When a dish is prepared, update the stock.

 ### 1. Create a class for Storage